Ride-The-Lightning/RTL/Application_features.md

 - Send funds

 ## Peers (Manage LN Peers)
-- Connect to a peer with the LN Public key and IP address
+- Connect to a peer with the LN Public key and/or IP address
-- List of connected peers
+- List of connected peers with alias

 ## Channels (Manage channels with network peers)
 - Channel Status (Number of Active, Inactive and Pending channels)
 - Open Channel with connected peers
 - List of channels
+- Close channel

 ## Payments
 - List Payments